Information for Talent

 Payment varies dependent on the assignment and on your role:

-MEDIA ENTERTAINMENT AND ARTS (MEAA) Equity Minimums 2021
+MEDIA ENTERTAINMENT AND ARTS (MEAA) Adult Equity Minimums 2021

 TV COMMERCIALS